 For example, being able to identify a high drop off rate on the registration screen is one thing but knowing why this is happening is another.
 Knowing why will help you address the issue and perhaps come up with a solution.

 If you want to maintain an edge, you must refine the app’s UX.
 So, do not wait any longer!
-Monitor your user’s behavior by with the help of UX analytics.
+Monitor your user’s behaviour by with the help of UX analytics.